Schistosomiasis: Treatment

 Two drugs, praziquantel and oxamniquine, are available for the treatment of schistosomiasis.
 They are considered equivalent in relation to efficacy against S. mansoni and safety.
 Historically, antimony potassium tartrate remained the treatment of choice for schistosomiasis until the development of praziquantel in the 1980s.
-Because of praziquantel's lower cost per treatment, and oxaminiquine's lack of efficacy against the urogenital form of the disease caused by S. haematobium, in general praziquantel is considered the first option for treatment.
+Because of praziquantel's lower cost per treatment and oxaminiquine's lack of efficacy against the urogenital form of the disease caused by S. haematobium, praziquantel is generally considered the first option for treatment.
 Praziquantel can be safely used in pregnant women and young children.
 The treatment objective is to cure the disease and prevent the progression of the acute to chronic form of the disease.
 All cases of suspected schistosomiasis should be treated regardless of presentation because the adult parasite can live in the host for years.

 Schistosomiasis is treatable by taking a single dose of the drug praziquantel by mouth annually.

 Praziquantel eliminates the adult schistosomes but does not kill the eggs and immature worms.
 Live eggs can be excreted by the infected individuals for weeks after treatment with praziquantel.
 The immature worms can survive and grow into adult schistosomes after praziquantel therapy.
 Thus, it is important to have repeated schistosomiasis testing of the stool and/or urine around 4–6 weeks after praziquantel therapy.
 Praziquantel treatment may be repeated to ensure complete parasite elimination.

 The WHO has developed guidelines for community treatment based on the impact the disease has on children in villages in which it is common: